patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/navigation/navigation.md

 Vertical navigation is hierarchical global navigation that displays navigation options from top to bottom on the left side of a screen.
 PatternFly vertical navigation can be collapsed to provide additional screen real estate by using a menu icon button at the top left.

 #### When to use
-* You have five or more primary navigation items
+* You have 5 or more primary navigation items
 * You have secondary navigation items (even if you have less than five primary navigation items)
 * You expect your application to be used on mobile devices